simple-java-mail/smtp-connection-pool/RELEASING.md

 ## 2. Prepare and verify

+1. Verify that `generic-object-pool 2.4.1` and `clustered-object-pool 4.0.2` are published in Maven Central.
+These versions define the shutdown-completion and retired-pool cleanup semantics used by the provider; do not release against local-only substitutes.
-1. Update `RELEASE.txt`, the README release-note summary, Javadocs, and directly relevant usage examples.
+2. Update `RELEASE.txt`, the README release-note summary, Javadocs, and directly relevant usage examples.
-2. Keep the current released version accurate; add a separate next-release section rather than relabeling an already published version as unreleased.
+3. Keep the current released version accurate; add a separate next-release section rather than relabeling an already published version as unreleased.
-3. Run the full reactor verification on the documented build JDK, without skipping static analysis, including provider discovery and all framework integration tests.
+4. Run the full reactor verification on JDK 21, without skipping static analysis, including provider discovery and all framework integration tests.
+5. Run `mvn -pl smtp-connection-pool-jakarta-provider -am clean test -Djacoco.skip=true -Dlicense.skip=true` on an actual JDK 8.
+This is a baseline compilation/test gate for core and provider; the Java-17 Camel/demo modules remain in the JDK-21 reactor lane.
-4. Confirm the core artifact retains `org.simplejavamail:smtp-connection-pool` and that the three runtime JARs plus their technical parent POM will be deployed.
+6. Confirm the core artifact retains `org.simplejavamail:smtp-connection-pool` and that the three runtime JARs plus their technical parent POM will be deployed.
 The `smtp-connection-pool-demo` module must build and test but must not be published.
-5. Compare the core API and artifact/module metadata with the preceding release using the checksum-pinned binary-compatibility check.
+7. Compare the core API and artifact/module metadata with the preceding release using the checksum-pinned binary-compatibility check.
 Update `core.compatibility.version` and `core.compatibility.sha256` only when preparing the next release line.
-6. Inspect the effective POM for every module and run `mvn -s .circleci/maven-central-settings.xml clean deploy -DskipPublishing=true` as a non-publishing deploy-lifecycle rehearsal. `skipPublishing` deliberately prevents Central staging and upload; inspect the locally installed parent POM, all three runtime JAR/source/Javadoc sets, and the demo's build/test output instead.
+8. Inspect the effective POM for every module and run `mvn -s .circleci/maven-central-settings.xml clean deploy -DskipPublishing=true` as a non-publishing deploy-lifecycle rehearsal. `skipPublishing` deliberately prevents Central staging and upload; inspect the locally installed parent POM, all three runtime JAR/source/Javadoc sets, and the demo's build/test output instead.
 Confirm separately that the CircleCI orb's version rewrite keeps parent and child versions aligned; change the pipeline before release if it does not.
-7. Rehearse or inspect Central bundle creation closely enough to prove that the parent and three runtime coordinates are included and `smtp-connection-pool-demo` is excluded.
+9. Rehearse or inspect Central bundle creation closely enough to prove that the parent and three runtime coordinates are included and `smtp-connection-pool-demo` is excluded.
 Do not discover an accidental demo publication after approval.
-8. Confirm the working tree contains only intended release changes.
+10. Confirm the working tree contains only intended release changes.
-9. Merge the reviewed implementation to `master` and allow the JDK 21 CircleCI build-and-test job to finish.
+11. Merge the reviewed implementation to `master` and allow both the JDK 21 full-reactor and JDK 8 core/provider CircleCI jobs to finish.

 For the CI release path, do not pre-edit the POM to the desired release version.
 The `github-maven-deploy` CircleCI lane owns version bumping, deployment, the release commit, and the tag.